aclegg2011/install_macosx_vm_linux/README.md

 7) Open Storage tab then enables "Use Host I/O Cache" option.

+8) In the "USB" category make sure you select USB 3.0

-8) for linux: bash mac-vmtweak.sh
+9) for linux: bash mac-vmtweak.sh

    for windows:
        Run Command Prompt